 You have an accounting software in place.
 It even served you well in the early days of your business.

-But of late, you notice things aren’t proceeding as smoothly as it used to do.
+But of late, you notice a significant difference: things aren’t proceeding as smoothly as they used to.
 It takes forever for your finance team to generate reports.
-And when pressed, they tell you it’s because they need more time to consolidate and reconcile the information that’s spread across systems and multiple spreadsheets.
-They also expect you to be more understanding, because they waste hours manually keying in data from paper invoices and sales orders into the accounting system.
+And when pressed, they tell you it’s because they need more time to consolidate and reconcile the information spread between systems and multiple spreadsheets.
+They also expect you to be more understanding because they waste hours manually keying in data from paper invoices and sales orders into the accounting system.

 Because everyone enjoys working late into the night, right?